 The federal government recognises EBV's strategic role in the national energy supply, as reflected in its public-policy mandate to hold emergency oil stocks, as required by law (ErdölBevG).

-One of EBV's main functions is to pursue state duties of holding emergency oil reserves, as required by law (ErdölBevG).
-Its other main function is to carry out a strictly limited public-policy function as the supplier of oil and oil products in an emergency situation.
-The release of any oil stocks reserve below the legal threshold to mitigate shortages requires approval from the MoEcon.
+Its other main function is to carry out a strictly limited public-policy function as the provider of oil and oil products in a public emergency situation.
+The release of any oil reserves below the legal threshold to mitigate shortages requires approval from the MoEcon.

-Its duties are in compliance with regulations originating from international agreements orchestrated by the International Energy Agency (IEA) and the EU law (Agreement on an International Energy Programme dated 18 November 1974 and Council Directive 2009/119/EC).
+Its duties are in compliance with regulations originating from international agreements orchestrated by the International Energy Agency (IEA) and the EU law (agreement on an international energy programme dated 18 November 1974 and Council Directive 2009/119/EC).
 The international coordination and agreements emphasise EBV's strategic function and relevance for the German government.